Mabel King: Television and film

 In 1976, she was offered the role of Mabel Thomas on the sitcom What's Happening!!.
 Her character often used the catch phrase "This is true", which she said to her children when she tried to prove a point to them.
 King played the role from 1976 to 1978, but due to disagreements with the direction the creators wanted to take the series, she left What's Happening!! in 1978 after two seasons.
 That same year, she reprised the role of Evillene for the 1978 film version of The Wiz.
 It was the second time in her career that she appeared in a movie after being in the stage version, the first being Don't Play Us Cheap.
 The following year, she appeared in the film The Jerk as the mother to Steve Martin's character.
 King received mostly guest spots on television series including Fantasy Island, The Jeffersons, Amazing Stories and Tales from the Darkside.
 In between, she signed on with then Hollywood agent Ruben Malaret, who negotiated her reprised role of Mama Johnson in the made-for-TV movie The Jerk, Too (1984).
 Her last two movie roles were Scrooged (1988) starring Bill Murray and Dead Men Don't Die (1990) starring Elliott Gould.

 Personal life

 King was married to Melvin King from June 1967 until September 1989.
-They had one child, a son named Larry King.
-King was a staunch conservative Republican who strongly supported the presidency of Ronald Reagan.
+She and Larry Banks had one child, a son named Larry Jr., who died in 1996.

 Later years and death

 King was diabetic and in 1986 one of her toes was amputated as a result of the disease.
-In 1990, King suffered a stroke and entered the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
+In 1990, King suffered a stroke and entered the Motion Picture & Television Country House and Hospital in Woodland Hills, California, effectively ending her professional career.
 In 1991, King's diabetes resulted in the amputation of her left leg.
 In 1994, her right leg was also amputated.
 King would also lose one of her arms to diabetes.
-Her son, Larry, died in 1996.
-King died on November 9, 1999, at age 66.
+On November 9, 1999, King died at the age of 66.